silversub/terraform/setup_cli.md

    </tbody>
    </table>

 4. In the same directory, create a Terraform provider configuration file that is named `provider.tf`.
 Use this file to specify IBM as your cloud provider and to reference the credentials from your `terraform.tfvars` file.
 To reference a variable, declare the variable first, and then retrieve the value of the variable by using Terraform interpolation syntax.
-You can also specify additional variables in this file that you did not include in your `terraform.tfvars` file.
+You can also specify more variables in this file that you did not include in your `terraform.tfvars` file.
    ```
    variable "ibmcloud_api_key" {}
    variable "iaas_classic_username" {}